Chloe77085/learning.github.io/docs/VS code + markdown + Github pages + Docusaurus.md

    6. Run `npm run deploy` to deploy (push) the generated static files on GitHub Pages.
 The following output indicates that the deploy action is successful.

        ![](./images/deploy%20success.PNG)

-   7. Run `git push -u origin test` to push the updated files to the test branch. (`test` is the name of the branch created other than `main`)
+   7. Run `git add .` and `git commit -m "xxx"` to commit the deploy changes and run `git push origin <new branch name>` to push the deployment-related files to the new branch.

 3. Enable GitHub Pages